seed-run/homepage/_docs/mono-repo-apps-in-seed.md

 To get a better sense of this pipeline view let's click around a bit.

 1. Clicking on a service (row header) for example, gives you a view of the stages (or environments) that apply to the service.
-It also shows you the past few builds for the respective stages.

    ![Service Stage](/assets/docs/mono-repo-apps-in-seed/service-stage.png)